Nerwyn/service-call-tile-feature/README.md

 - `elapsed` - Only for timer entities.
 Updated twice a second using the the current timestamp and the attributes `duration`, `remaining`, and `finishes_at`, and locked to a max value using the attribute `duration`.
   - _NOTE_: `elapsed` is not an actual attribute of timer entities, but is a possible `value_attribute` for timer entities for the purpose of displaying accurate timer elapsed values.
 Timer entities do have an attribute `remaining`, which only updates when the timer state changes.
 The actual `remaining` attribute can be calculated using the `elapsed` value and the timer `duration` attribute.

-If you find that the autofilling of the entity ID in the action or tile feature value is causing issues, setting `Autofill entity` to `false` may help.
+If you find that the autofilling of the entity ID in the action or tile feature value is causing issues, setting `Autofill` to `false` may help.
 Just remember to set the entity ID of the feature and the entity, device, area, or label ID of the action target.

 Haptics are disabled for features by default, but can be toggled on at the feature level.